alliander-opensource/rcdt_robotics/docs/content/system_overview.md

 \
 This joystick contains a `joystick_topic_manager` to switch the control between franka and panther.
 A `joy_to_twist` node converts the joy message to a twist message.
 For panther, this twist message can be directly send to the drive controller.
 For franka, `moveit_servo` is used to calculate the required joint command that results in the desired twist command of the end effector.

-*moveit_manger*:
+*moveit_manager*:
 \
-For robot ams, we created a `moveit_manager` node as a layer above the `moveit_ros_move_group` node.
+For robot arms, we created a `moveit_manager` node as a layer above the `moveit_ros_move_group` node.
 This manager provides functionality like moving to a default configuration or moving the end effector to a given pose.

 *nav2*
 \
 For robot vehicles, we use `nav2`, a set of nodes that provide functionality like navigating to a pose or following waypoints.

-At the moment, we can use the joystick, or functionality og the moveit_manager or nav2 to control the robots.
+At the moment, we can use the joystick, or functionality of the moveit_manager or nav2 to control the robots.

 **vendor elements**
 \